All Episodes

 And she took a very dignified stance against that.

-And she has really shown herself to be like, Mama don't play that.
+And she has really shown herself to be the like, mama, don't play that.

-Well, we were showing you clips of Hunter Biden's interview and he discussed the Jeffrey Epstein saga and was very much saying, is anyone supposed to believe that this guy just got away with this and that they don't know, they don't have more information.
+Well, we were showing you clips of Hunter Biden's interview, and he discussed the Jeffrey Epstein saga and was very much saying, is anybody supposed to believe that this guy just got away with this and that they don't know, they don't have more information.

-He's going after George Clooney, he's going after his own side and calling those people fake.
+He's going after George Clooney, he's going after his own side and calling those people fake, Jake Tapper.

 It was a refreshing interview, no doubt.